 A lot of women are quick to add layers to their haircut.
 Not only are they trendy but they have the potential to give your hair lots of volume and texture but they also come with their drawbacks.
-The most important thing to consider when you’re pondering if or if not you should chop your your one-length hair is your hairs type in addition to the pros and cons.
+The most important thing to consider when you’re pondering if you should chop your one-length hair is your hair’s type in addition to the pros and cons.

 Here’s your quick guide to layers

 Layers have two primary purposes: thin excess thickness or boost volume, depending on how full and thick your hair is.
 However, if you don’t want to thin out your hair or lose some fullness then layers are probably not advisable.
 The best type of layers for your hair type are: